 In March 2004, Panhandle entered into interest rate swaps to hedge the risk associated with the fair value of its \$200 million 2.75 percent Senior Notes.
-See Note VI Debt.
+See Note VI - Debt.
 These swaps are designated as fair value hedges and qualify for the short cut method under SFAS No. 133.
-As of March 31, 2005 and December 31, 2004 the fair value position of the swaps was a liability of \$6,067,000 and \$3,936,000, respectively, recorded as a reduction to long-term debt.
-Under the swap agreements, Panhandle will receive fixed interest payments at a rate of 2.75 percent and will make floating interest payments based on the six-month LIBOR.
-No ineffectiveness is assumed in the hedging relationship between the debt instrument and the interest rate swap.
-As of March 31, 2005, these swaps have an average interest rate of 3.12 percent.
+As of September 30, 2005 and December 31, 2004 the fair value position of the swaps was a liability of \$6,203,000 and \$3,936,000, respectively, recorded as a reduction to long-term debt.
+Under the swap agreements, Panhandle will receive fixed interest payments at a rate of 2.75 percent per annum and will make floating interest payments based on the six-month LIBOR.
+No ineffectiveness is assumed in the hedging relationship between the debt instrument and the interest rate swaps.
+As of September 30, 2005, these swaps have an average interest rate of 4.1 percent.